 Munnar is a pleasant contrast to the beach-lined destinations or lagoon backwaters of Kerala.
 A hill station, which has been immortalized by movies, Munnar is great to cycle in.
 The routes are undulating and sometimes challenging, but you will find an equal amount of downhill slopes to bring relief to steep climbs.

 You can explore the small town of Kumily at your own pace today.
 We recommend that you try and spend as much time at the Periyar National Park in Thekkady.
 One of the best managed in India, the national park is known for its innovative sightseeing options.
-We recommend a short Nature Walk through Periyar National Park, which gives you a glimpse of the wildlife in the area.
-Later, we head to a garden of spices and learn about the spices from a local farmer.
+Here you can take a short Nature Walk through Periyar National Park, which gives you a glimpse of the wildlife in the area.

 From Vagamon, we take a van transfer to Kumarakom.
 Kumarakom is one of the finest backwater destinations of India, as it lies at the edge of the massive Vembanad Lake.

 Trade bike with the boat today that takes us through hyacinth carpeted canals, which meander close to the villages; a great way to see the backwater countryside and habitat near the water.

 This is not a hectic day except for the humidity in the air, which may exhaust you a bit.
 For a leisurely final morning, consider taking a stroll along the beach and seeing the sights of the fishing village nearby.
 If you have time and wish to relax for a few more days, we recommend extending to Marari Beach before departing from Kochi.

 Enjoy the last day a classic coastal ride along a beautiful stretch of white sandy beach on one side and unevenly spread serene backwaters on the other.
 Ride through small fishermen villages, lush coconut trees, and plentiful fish farms.
 The ride finishes at Fort Kochi.